Hiking the Inca Trail to Machu Picchu

 Day 7 : Machu Picchu – Cusco (B)

 Free day to return to Machu Picchu (re-entry ticket and transfer included).
 You might want to wake up early and take some pictures from the Puerta del Sol in Machu Picchu.
-Today is also a great opportunity to climb HuaynaPicchu mountain (extra charge).
-In the afternoon, back to Cusco.
-Train to Ollantaytambo at 18:20 hrs and transfer to downtown Cusco at 20:20 hrs are included.
+Today is also a great opportunity to climb HuaynaPicchu mountain.
+In the afternoon, the Cusco train to Ollantaytambo and transfer to downtown Cusco are included.

 Day 8 : Cusco (B)